haldud/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 ## Results
-Here are our conclusions that we have been tasked to answer according to the two factors:
+Here are our conclusions that we have been tasked to answer according to the launch date and funding goals.
-1. Launch date

 May significantly stands out as the month with the most successful campaigns (111).
 May is also tied with October for the most failed campaigns (52).
 We need to pay a little closer attention to determine if May is the ideal month to launch a campaign.
 May does turn out to have the highest chance of a successful campaing with 67%.
 The months of June and July have the second and third highest chances of succeeding with 65% and 63%, respectively.
 The month of December has the worst chances with 49% succeeding.
 All of the other months have at least a 57% chance of succeeding.

-2. Funding goals

 - What are some limitations of this dataset?